pragyanatvade/nerdsden-backup/content/posts/2019-01-01_how-to-design-software-that-you-can-be-proud-of/index.md

 ## How To Measure Your Software Development Progress?

-> You cannot manage what you do not measure. - Bill Hewlett

-Also, you cannot excel at something you do not measure.
+You cannot excel at something you do not measure.
 So if you want to be good at software design, it's a mandate to measure your progress.
 Thankfully, we have few frameworks at our disposal we can use to measure the degree of complexity in software.

 ![Progress In Software Development](./software-development-progress.png 'Progress In Software Development')